Hearty Winter Beef Stew with Red Wine and Rosemary

 old fashioned beef stew

-Stir in a pack of frozen peas about 5 minutes before the time is completely up and adjust for seasoning if needed.
+Stir in a pack of frozen peas about 5 minutes before the time is completely up and taste it.
+Adjust for seasoning as needed.
 This will add a little bite and texture as well as a pop of vibrant green color to the finished stew.

 You’ll end up with rich hearty tender chunks of beef in your stew which we started on the stovetop and easily finished up in the oven.
 This simple beef stew with red wine really makes a delicious warming bite for those cold winter nights.